serhatsezer/SSServiceProvider/README.md

 # SSServiceProvider

 This is the sampe app for declarative service client architecture.
-You can find detailed blog post in my medium page.
-[Go to related medium post.] (https://medium.com/@serhatsezer/tiny-alamofire-wrapper-serviceprovider-daf08dd8952)
+You can find detailed blog post in my medium page. (https://medium.com/@serhatsezer/tiny-alamofire-wrapper-serviceprovider-daf08dd8952 "Go to related medium post.")

 ## Usage
 Just declare your end point conforming `SSRequestRepresentable` protocol and define your endpoints along with request body or request parameters.